chef/chef-web-docs/content/style/reuse.md

 ## reusable directory

 Store reusable files in a subdirectory called `reusable` in the `content` directory.
+For example, `content/server/reusable` or `content/workstation/reusable`.

 Make the `reusable` directory a [headless bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) by adding an `index.md` file to the directory and add `headless = true` to the file's front matter.
+This directory must be a headless bundle because it prevents Hugo from publishing this directory and its contents on <https://docs.chef.io>.

 See the [`content/reusable/index.md` file in chef-web-docs](https://raw.githubusercontent.com/chef/chef-web-docs/main/content/reusable/index.md) for an example of an `index.md` file that makes a headless bundle.

-{{< note >}}

-The `reusable` subdirectory must be a [headless bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle).
-This will prevent Hugo from publishing this directory and its contents on <https://docs.chef.io>.

-{{< /note >}}

 ## Reusable file organization

-Store reusable text files in a `reusable` directory and organize the files in subdirectories by file type.
+Store reusable text files in subdirectories organized by file type.

 For example:

 - `content/server/reusable/md/FILENAME.md`
 - `content/server/reusable/rb/RUBY_EXAMPLE.rb`
+- `content/server/reusable/rb/GO_EXAMPLE.go`

 ## readfile shortcode